How to Create an Architecture Layers Map

 The dots for a certain value can be toggled on and off by clicking on a view in the list.

-The fill color of a capability shows how significant it is for the strategy of the company.
+The fill color of a capability shows how significant it is for the company's strategy.

 Analyzing Capability Implementation